Highline College

 No special employment authorization is required from the US government, but students must meet the eligibility requirements set by the school.

-Eligible students may work up to 19 hours per week while school is in session; they may work full-time during official school breaks.
+Eligible students may work up to 19 hours per week while school is in session.
+Students may be able to work full-time (up to 40 hours per week) during official school breaks, with prior approval from supervisors.

 Eligibility Requirements